xanderstevenson/text-2-mp3/README.md

 - MP3s are always saved to 'mp3s' folder one level down from txt-2-mp3.py

 - Automatic play of audio sample can be achieved by uncommenting a few lines of code, although overuse could damage your speakers.
-Mine started crackling after much debugging but a system restart cleared it up.
+Mine started crackling after playing these samples hundreds of times while debugging the main function but a system restart cleared it up.
 Still, use at your own risk.
 I'm not responsible for any damages.

 - Tip: When pasting from a web page or Word doc, delete the image file names or it will read them (they are often long).